YargKlnc/Project3-DataWorld/README.md

 # Data World Global Salaries
 # Highest Paying Countries, Highest Salary Experience Levels and much more
 # Use the interactive charts below to explore the dataset
+# This initiative serves as your compass for well-informed decisions in hiring, job seeking, bootcamp considerations, and global HR strategies.

 Project 3 - Group 1 by Ismail Omer, Yargi Kilinc, Archit Hallan, Tania Barrera